ahmadrivaldys/ahmadrivaldys/README.md

 ## Current job
 Currently working in Software Engineering Division as a **Web Developer** at PT Digital Troops Indonesia.
 Work together as a team to build and develop web applications and/mobile applications with specific programming languages and frameworks.
-For more completely about my working experience, please check it out my personal homepage/website: [rivaldy.net](https://rivaldy.net)
+For more completely about my working experiences and portfolio, please check it out my personal homepage/website: [rivaldy.net](https://rivaldy.net)

 ## Currently learning: